X

 When determining the features to include in the requirements document, consider your company's culture and plans for the future.
 If the organization seeks to foster a learning culture, for example, a learning management system (LMS) may be more essential than performance management software.

 Artificial intelligence (AI) is another feature that can have a major impact on a variety of modules and the HR processes they support.
-While AI is still in its infancy, understanding the AI features that vendors have already implemented and their plans for the future will assist in evaluating vendors.
+While AI has become mainstream and is incorporated in many HR applications, the journey is still a work in progress.
+Understanding the AI features that vendors have already implemented and their future plans will assist in evaluating vendors.

 1. Cloud based vs. on premises

 Most new HR systems are cloud based.
 The software is hosted by the vendor, and employee access to the application and data is available through a web browser or mobile device.
 Alternatively, vendors offer HR software that's installed and managed on premises in the enterprise, typically by IT.
-Both options have advantages, but cloud based is now the preferred model.
+Both options have advantages, but cloud based is now the preferred model and many vendors do not sell an on-premises version.

 2. Core HR